Why your approach to Teams governance is wrong

 Why so mean?
 We’re trying our best!

 The problem is that the approach to “Teams governance” is as naïve as SharePoint governance is in the world of Microsoft 365.
 The Microsoft 365 platform is broad, and so too are some of the services within it.
-Thinking of Teams only is too narrow-minded; it’s just one service (albeit a big one) in this ever-evolving productivity platform.
+Again, yes Microsoft Teams Reporting is important but, thinking of Teams only is too narrow-minded; it’s just one service (albeit a big one) in this ever-evolving productivity platform.

 Starting with Teams when thinking about governance is practically putting the cart before the horse.
 Because you’ve put a gigantic cart out in front, with a pony behind it.